-(3) Decision of the Standing Committee of the National People's Congress on issues relating to the methods for selecting the Chief Executive of the Hong Kong Special Administrative Region in the year 2007 and for forming the Legislative Council of the Hong Kong Special Administrative Region in the
+(3) Decision of the Standing Committee of the National People's Congress on issues relating to the methods for selecting the Chief Executive of the Hong Kong Special Administrative Region in the year

 The re-interpretation by the NPCSC seriously violates the judicial independence of the Judiciary in Hong Kong.
 Both the Central People's Government and Hong Kong SAR Government employed the interpretation to eliminate political conflict, which deteriorates the rule of law in Hong Kong and destroys the development of the entire society.
 However, the Government did not promise to stop re-interpreting the Basic Law anymore and the development of Hong Kong would be further destroyed.